Adult Undergraduate Policies

 SAGE students, who are in good academic standing may register for online courses offered through the Online Consortium of Independent Colleges and Universities (OCICU) provided that a suitable course that meets the academic needs of a student is not available at Cedar Crest.

 Students will pay the applicable Cedar Crest College tuition rate, but may be required to pay additional fees to the host institution.
-Details and forms for cross-registration are available on the SAGE portlet on My Cedar Crest or in the Registrar’s Office.
+Details and forms for cross-registration are available on SAGE portlet on My Cedar Crest or in the Registrar’s Office.

 All credits and grades earned via OCICU courses will be computed into the student’s cumulative average.
 Credits earned via OCICU courses will not be treated as transfer credits.